kolinsturt/kolinsturt.github.io/_posts/2018-06-01-privacy_activists_investigators.md

 ## Privacy for Activists and Investigators

 This guide will discuss how to communicate, coordinate, and expose information as securely as possible.
-You'll read about desktop computer security first, followed by mobile security.
+You'll read about computer security first, followed by mobile security.

-## Desktop Computers
+## Laptops and Desktops

 ### Internet Browsing
 #### [TorBrowser](https://www.torproject.org/projects/torbrowser.html.en)